 Feeding strategy

-Flushing by maximising feed and nutrient intake in the short period from weaning until mating, have shown to markedly increase the number and quality of eggs released, hence optimising litter size.
+By maximising feed and nutrient intake in the short period from weaning until mating, have shown to markedly increase the number and quality of eggs released, hence optimising litter size.

-The feed allowance during wean-to-service should be set to 4.5 to 5.0 kg per day.
+The feed allowance during wean to service should be set to 4.5 to 5.0 kg per day.

 Keep an eye on the feeding system and adjust to the recommended feeding levels.